Kāinga Ora

 Kāinga Ora, officially Kāinga Ora – Homes and Communities, is a Crown agency that provides rental housing for New Zealanders in need.
 It has Crown entity status under the Kāinga Ora–Homes and Communities Act 2019.

 On 1 October 2019 Kāinga Ora was formed by the merger of Housing New Zealand with its development subsidiary Homes, Land, Community (HLC) and the KiwiBuild Unit from the Ministry of Housing.

+Kāinga Ora is a large and important Crown entity, with assets of $45 billion and over $2.5 billion of expenditure each year.
+It owns over 70,000 homes and is the country’s biggest landlord, providing accommodation to people often in great need.

 History

+Origins

 State housing in New Zealand dates from 1894 with the establishment of the State Advances Office.

 In 1905, Prime Minister Richard Seddon introduced the Workers Dwellings Act 1905, introducing public housing to New Zealand.
 This Act made New Zealand the first nation in the Western world to provide public housing for its citizens.
 The scheme ultimately failed in 1906 when the workers could no longer afford to pay the high rents asked by the Government for the properties.

 The first official state house was opened in 1937 at 12 Fife Lane in Miramar in Wellington.

+Housing New Zealand, 1974-2019

 Housing Corporation of New Zealand was formed in 1974 through a merger of the State Advances Corporation (SAC) and the Housing Division of the Ministry of Works.

 The Housing New Zealand Corporation in its current form is a statutory corporation that was established on 1 July 2001 under the Housing Corporation Act 1974, as amended by the Housing Corporation Amendment Act 2001.
 This was an amalgamation of Housing New Zealand Limited, Community Housing Limited, and the Ministry of Social Policy.
-In 2018 the government removed the word Corporation from the name and it was formally known as Housing New Zealand (HNZ).
+In 2018 the Labour-led coalition government removed the word Corporation from the name and it was formally known as Housing New Zealand (HNZ).

+Kāinga Ora, 2019–present

-On 1 October 2019 Housing New Zealand was merged with its development subsidiary HLC, and the KiwiBuild Unit from the Ministry of Housing to form a new Crown entity called Kāinga Ora – Homes and Communities.
+On 1 October 2019 the Labour-led government merged Housing New Zealand with its development subsidiary HLC and the KiwiBuild Unit from the Ministry of Housing and Urban Development to form a new Crown entity called Kāinga Ora – Homes and Communities.